-Tree Position VGY (Vrksasana)
+Tree Position VGY

 This is a one-legged balancing pose that builds trust in yourself and helps center the mind.
 It is not easy to think about your stress when you are balancing on one leg!
-Lift your arms into the air to make "branches" for your tree.
+Lift your arms into the air to make branches for your tree.

-- Sit toward front of chair, your back away from back of chair. - Lift right leg and cross ankle just above left knee.
-(If this is too hard, cross right ankle over left ankle.) - Move right knee over so the space between legs is open.
-(The right ankle should be on the left knee if possible). - Bring palms to meet at the level of your heart. - Sit tall, stretching spine. - Lift joined hands over head, if possible. - Repeat on your other side.
+- Sit toward front of chair, your back away from back of chair. - Lift left leg and cross ankle just above right knee.
+(If this is too hard, cross left ankle over right ankle.) - Move left knee over so the space between legs is open.
+(The left ankle should be on the right knee if possible).
+Bring palms to meet at the level of your heart. - Sit tall, stretching spine. - Lift joined hands over head, if possible. - Repeat on your other side.

-Tree Position GY (Vrksasana)
+Tree Position GY

-Use a chair if needed for balance support.
+Use a chair if needed for support.